Work in progress — pending scholarly review

-This guide has not yet been reviewed by qualified imams or scholars.
-Please consult your local imam for rulings specific to your situation.
+This content has not yet been thoroughly reviewed by qualified imams, sheikhs, or scholars.
+Treat it as a starting reference and consult a qualified person of knowledge for rulings specific to your situation or madhhab.

 Shrouding